-Determining the right price for your products on Amazon can be very tricky however, if you get it right, it will open the door to success.
-In the opposite scenario instead you will either don’t sell anything on Amazon or lose money.
+How you price your products on Amazon can have a big impact on your sell-through.
+Determining the right price for your products on Amazon can incorporate a number of factors.
+But, if you get it right, smart pricing will open the door to success.
+Whereas, inappropriate pricing can mean you lose money or don’t sell anything on Amazon at all.
 If there is one thing to check when determining if you are using the right pricing strategy, is whether your products are being listed in page one of results for your most important search terms.
 With 70% of all sales going to sellers listed in results page one, it is needless to explain why the above mentioned check should be a rule of thumb.
 Let’s jump to the core of the question and see how to set the right prices.

 Rule 1: Never go below your profitable price.